7+ Best Podcast Software to Edit and Record Your Show (2023)

 - Promote your podcast and make it a focal point of your brand

 It also comes with an in-built email capture form to encourage users to subscribe to your podcast.
 It’s an excellent way to build a large pool of loyal listeners.
-Its podcast player is customizable, and you can choose multiple speed limits to listen to the podcast.
+Its podcast player is customizable, and you can choose multiple speed limits to listen to it.

 Here’s a brief rundown of some of its other prominent features: